Nearby Cycle Sheaves for Stable Polar Representations: Statement of the main theorem

-\begin{remark} The statement of Theorem \ref{thm-main} is formally very similar to the statement of \cite[Theorem 3.6]{GVX}, the main difference being that the former applies much more broadly.
-However, \cite[Theorem 3.6]{GVX} is not technically a special case of Theorem \ref{thm-main}.
-There are three reasons for this.
-First, \cite[Theorem 3.6]{GVX} computes the polynomials $\bar R_{\chi, \alpha}$ explicitly.
-Second, the paper \cite{GVX} deals with a possibly disconnected group $K$ acting on a symmetric space $\Lp$.
-And third, the group $W_{\La, \chi}^0$ defined in \cite{GVX} is potentially smaller than the group $W_\chi^0$ defined for the corresponding situation in this paper, even if $K$ is connected.
-Having said that, it is not difficult to verify that the claim of \cite[Theorem 3.6]{GVX} for a symmetric pair $(G, K)$, giving rise to a symmetric space $\Lp$, is equivalent to the claim of Theorem \ref{thm-main} for the polar representation $K^0 | \Lp$ (cf. Remark \ref{rmk-E-alpha}). \end{remark}
+\begin{remark} {\em The statement of Theorem \ref{thm-main} is formally very similar to the statement of \cite[Theorem 3.6]{GVX1}, the main difference being that the former applies much more broadly.
+However, \cite[Theorem 3.6]{GVX1} is not technically a special case of Theorem \ref{thm-main}.
+There are four reasons for this.
+First, the paper \cite{GVX1} works with coefficients in a general integral domain $\Bbbk$, while in this paper we work with coefficients in $\bC$.
+This distinction is not material, given \cite[Remark 7.2]{GVX1} and the freeness of the $\Bbbk$-module $M_l (P_\chi)$ in \cite[Proposition~7.3]{GVX1}.
+Second, \cite[Theorem 3.6]{GVX1} computes the polynomials $\bar R_{\chi, \alpha}$ explicitly.
+Third, the paper \cite{GVX1} deals with a possibly disconnected group $K$ acting on a symmetric space $\Lp$.
+And fourth, the group $W_{\La, \chi}^0$ defined in \cite{GVX1} is potentially smaller than the group $W_\chi^0$ defined for the corresponding situation in this paper, even if $K$ is connected.
+Having said that, it is not difficult to verify that the claim of \cite[Theorem 3.6]{GVX1} for a symmetric pair $(G, K)$, giving rise to a symmetric space $\Lp$, is equivalent to the claim of Theorem \ref{thm-main} for the polar representation $K^0 | \Lp$ (cf. Remark \ref{rmk-E-alpha} below).} \end{remark}

-\begin{remark} The claim of Theorem \ref{thm-main} for a polar representation $G | V$ and the trivial character $\chi = 1$ is close, but not equivalent, to the claims of \cite[Theorems 3.1 $\&$ 5.2]{Gr2} for $G | V$.
+\begin{remark} {\em The claim of Theorem \ref{thm-main} for a polar representation $G | V$ and the trivial character $\chi = 1$ is close, but not equivalent, to the claims of \cite[Theorems 3.1 $\&$ 5.2]{Gr1} for $G | V$.
 The latter provide a simultaneous description of the Morse local system $M (P_1)$ on $(V^*)^{rs}$, of the sheaf $P_1$ at the origin, and of the monodromy in the family action of $B_W$ on $M (P_1)$.
-However, the description of $M (P_1)$ in \cite{Gr2} is not complete.
-Theorem \ref{thm-main}, on the other hand, gives a complete description of $M (P_1)$, but does not discuss the monodromy in the family. \end{remark}
+However, the description of $M (P_1)$ in \cite{Gr1} is not complete.
+Theorem \ref{thm-main}, on the other hand, gives a complete description of $M (P_1)$, but does not discuss the monodromy in the family; see however Remark \ref{rmk-end-ring} below.} \end{remark}